 - Stare at them intensely until they shut up.
 They will realize eventually.

 - Interrupt in a loud voice with the next thing you want to say.

 - Hold out the rule book to them and ask if they want to teach the board game instead.

 - Walk out of the room and say you’ll get a drink while they finish talking.

 - Play a ‘Shhhhh!’ sound on your phone from a soundboard.

 Use your imagination to come up with other ways to handle Chatter Boxes before the session.
 It’s difficult coming up with ways to regain control when you’re trying to keep your cool.

 The curious cats are super keen.
 They want to learn everything about the board game so they ask lots of questions while you’re trying to explain.
 This enthusiasm is great!
 You want to nurture it, not squash it while trying to regain control.

-Usually, people ask questions which you’re going to explain later on.
+Usually, people ask questions that you’re going to cover later on.
 In which case, just say, “Great question.
 I’ll be coming onto that in just a little while.”